department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2022-04-MVP-Usability/research-plan.md

 _Hypothesis 4:_ Some Veterans and Caregivers will not understand all of the medical terms without support.

-_Hypothesis 5:_ Some Veterans and Caregivers will not understand all of the medical terms without support.

-_Hypothesis 6:_ Some Veterans and Caregivers will have clear insights into what notifications and information within each notification would be beneficial to them.
+_Hypothesis 5:_ Some Veterans and Caregivers will have clear insights into what notifications and information within each notification would be beneficial to them.

 ## Method